 David Bullock, MPT, CLT, LMT, CMTPT, CHT

 David received his Master of Physical Therapy in 2003 from Howard University.
-Since then, he has practiced in more than 18 venues of rehabilitation delivering care to our soldiers in the intensive care and orthopedic units of Walter Reed Army Medical Hospital to patients in post-rehabilitation programs in a specially designed gym for Good Samaritan Hospital in Baltimore.
+Since then, he has practiced in more than 18 venues of rehabilitation delivering care spanning from the original Walter Reed Army Medical Hospital for our soldiers in the intensive care and orthopedic units to patients in post-rehabilitation programs in a specially designed gym for Good Samaritan Hospital in Baltimore.
 Where else?
 David has delivered therapy at National Rehabilitation Hospital, Doctor’s Community Hospital, Laurel Regional Hospital, Maryland General Hospital, a number of skilled nursing facilities and in patient’s homes for post-hospitalization transition.
-David’s choice to be in private practice was driven by the increasing demand from patients and physicians to catch musculoskeletal and neuromuscular issues before they exacerbate into greater problems requiring pharmaceutical, injection or surgical intervention.
+David’s choice to be in community practice was driven by the increasing demand from patients and physicians to catch musculoskeletal and neuromuscular issues before they exacerbate into greater problems requiring pharmaceutical, injection or surgical intervention.

 Michael Robinson, PT, DPT, OCS, CMTPT